RedHatInsights/authz-experiments/service-provider-controlled-binding/aspian/README.md

 ..which should succeed.

 ## APIBinding Relationships Across Tenants
+!!
+Note: This experiment requires latest KCP unstable !!

 If you now navigate to the telemetry workspace and try to bind the managed kafka instance as Alex, it should fail due to no authorization.
-(Currently, it fails due to hierarchy, but this has been fixed in a newer KCP)

 ```
 kubectl kcp workspace root:aspian:telemetry